sbeck664/work_experiment/rg/go_avro_chat_client/README.txt

   go run chat_client.go --port <external TCP port> --name <unique name>

 This will start up a client which encodes messages as avro binary before sending them and decodes received messages before printing them.
-It also sends messages with the client's name and ensures not to print messages sent by the client.
+It also sends messages with the client's name and a random colour for the messages.

+You can then start up many more clients with different names using the same port and chat between them.